- Important: Read This Section Before Running BatchMan

 If you want to see what your changes will look like without saving them yet, select No Save.

-BatchMan defaults to this option in order to prevent unwanted saving.
-Keep in mind that your changes will not hold if you select No Save.
+BatchMan defaults to this option to prevent unwanted saving.
+Keep in mind that your changes will not hold if you select No Save, which also makes it a good option to use when first testing BatchMan to see how it works.

 Save Your Changes